 Though the first few deaths were good and very inventive as were the truths and dares throughout I felt the deaths themselves trailed off as it went on and became much more typical and straight forward being either shootings or stabbings.

-It was a little too convenient that Olivia and Lucas were able to find the house of the survivor of the monastery massacre so easily.
-Also maybe it was slightly unlikely the policeman would be so quick to let Olivia go after she tricked him with the water thing so that she could take the picture.
+Also to a much lesser extent maybe it was slightly unlikely the policeman would be so quick to let Olivia go after she tricked him with the water thing so that she could take the picture.
 In reality she probably would have been held and then questioned for ages even if there was no charge.
 Similar as well I suppose with Carter/Sam turning out to live so close so that they had no trouble visiting him.
 Not that these things disrupt anything though and indeed they are kind of necessary condensing moves that keep things flowing swiftly.

 Verdict: I wasn't expecting too much as this film has so far garnered a lot of negative feedback.
 Due to that and as it is not a full slasher but rather a hybrid film with slasher elements I almost passed on it but decided to go and see it in the end and I'm glad I did.
 I very much enjoyed it and found it to have a clever story full of twists and turns that held my interest up until a strong finale.
 The lack of violence and gore does hurt it but other than that I felt it was top notch.

 Bodycount (contains major spoilers):

 1) Woman in shop in Mexico: Burnt alive by Giselle.

 2) Ronnie: Slips on pool balls and falls off pool table hitting his head.
 Possibly broke his neck or was just killed from the impact of the fall.